ZZ76/filters/README.md

 **mousedraw.py**

 Draw a picture manually like the style below by using mousedraw.py.
-The first timeI saw this type of painting was on a magazine very long time ago(about 2005).
+The first time I saw this type of painting was on a magazine very long time ago(about 2005).
 It was a series portrait of famous people and I can only remeber there was a Bin Ladin in it.
 I cannot find any thing about it on Internet now.
 Please tell me if you know anything about that series.

 <img src="sample/lena4.png" width="400">